Enniscorthy: Economy

 The current economy of Enniscorthy is a mix of sectors including food production (such as Slaney Foods), engineering (such as Aircon Mech), ICT (such as Taoglas), financial services (such as Opus Funds), life sciences (such as Becton Dickinson), hospitality (such as Riverside Park Hotel) and construction (including high performance buildings through the NZEB Training Centre.

-Enniscorthy Business and Technology Park

-Wexford County Council are currently developing a new Business and Technology Park on approximately 14.45 hectares close to the town centre.

 Davies Distillery

-As early as 1824 Francis Davies, a Miller, operated a spirit business from his mill in Enniscorthy.
+As early as 1824 Francis Davies, a miller, operated a spirit business from his mill in Enniscorthy.
 Davies then employed John Mullaly as a distiller.
 Mullaly had previously worked as a distiller with John McKenzie & Co in Mill Street Belfast.
 When the temperance reformer Theobald Mathew campaigned against alcohol, many distilleries in Ireland closed.
 After the Davies distillery closed, Mullaly and his family cast their lots together and emigrated to Australia on the Salsette in 1840.

 George Killian's Red

 Enniscorthy was the location of a regional microbrewery opened in 1864 and owned by the descendants of George Killian Lett.
 During their operation, Killian's ale was sold almost entirely in Wexford county.
 GH Lett Company still operates today, but no longer brews its own products.
 They now focus on wholesale to shops, bars and hotels.
 Killian's Red is still sold abroad, and the brand is currently held by Brasseries Pelforth, S. A.